Entanglement transition in unitary system-bath dynamics

 One interesting future direction is to extend the investigation to interacting systems, where volume law entanglement can be fully developed.
 In the presence of interactions, the system dynamics is no longer Gaussian, and the numerical complexity increases exponentially, thus potentially requiring a quantum simulator implementation.
 In this case, accurate simulation of interacting baths can be achieved with a relatively small number of qubits, as shown both theoretically and experimentally~\cite{XuPoletti2022, XuPoletti2023, ZhangPoletti2024}, and one could consider transition witnesses such as coherence or correlations, which can be evaluated more efficiently than entanglement.
 Work along this direction is currently underway.

 \textit{Acknowledgments ---} We thank B.K.
 Agarwalla, V. Khemani, M. Kulkarni, A. Stasiuk, and R.R.W.
 Wang for the helpful discussions.
 B.X. was supported by the A*STAR International Fellowship.
 We acknowledge support from the Singapore Ministry of Education grant MOE-T2EP50123-0017, and from the Centre for Quantum Technologies grant CQT$\_$SUTD$\_$2025$\_$01.
+This work was in part supported by the National Science Foundation under Grants No. PHY1915218, No. PHY1734011.
 G.C. acknowledges support from the Italian Ministry of University and Research under Project PNRR-MUR No. E63C22001000006-ICSC.
 R.\,F. acknowledges support from ERC under grant agreement n.101053159 (RAVE), and by the PNRR MUR project PE0000023-NQSTI.
 Views and opinions expressed are those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.
 The computational work for this article was partially performed at the National Supercomputing Centre, Singapore \cite{nscc}.
+The data that support the findings of this article are publicly available~\cite{data}.

 {S\arabic{section}} {S\arabic{equation}} {S\arabic{figure}} {S\arabic{table}}